OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

     DESCRIPTION
-        hello New-AzureRmRedisCache cmdlet creates a new redis cache.
+        The New-AzureRmRedisCache cmdlet creates a new redis cache.

     PARAMETERS
         -Name <String>
-            Name of hello redis cache toocreate.
+            Name of the redis cache to create.

         -ResourceGroupName <String>
-            Name of resource group in which toocreate hello redis cache.
+            Name of resource group in which to create the redis cache.

         -Location <String>
-            Location in which toocreate hello redis cache.
+            Location in which to create the redis cache.

         -RedisVersion <String>
             RedisVersion is deprecated and will be removed in future release.

         -Size <String>
-            Size of hello redis cache. hello default value is 1GB or C1.
+            Size of the redis cache.
+The default value is 1GB or C1.
 Possible values are P1, P2, P3, P4, C0, C1, C2, C3,
             C4, C5, C6, 250MB, 1GB, 2.5GB, 6GB, 13GB, 26GB, 53GB.

         -Sku <String>
-            Sku of redis cache. hello default value is Standard.
+            Sku of redis cache.
+The default value is Standard.
 Possible values are Basic, Standard and Premium.

         -MaxMemoryPolicy <String>
-            hello 'MaxMemoryPolicy' setting has been deprecated.
-Please use 'RedisConfiguration' setting tooset MaxMemoryPolicy. e.g. -RedisConfiguration @{"maxmemory-policy" = "allkeys-lru"}
+            The 'MaxMemoryPolicy' setting has been deprecated.
+Please use 'RedisConfiguration' setting to set MaxMemoryPolicy. e.g. -RedisConfiguration @{"maxmemory-policy" = "allkeys-lru"}

         -RedisConfiguration <Hashtable>